Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 • Disable and re-enable the Wi-Fi adapter.

-• Test with a phone hotspot to confirm if the router DHCP is the cause.
+• Test with a phone hotspot to confirm whether the router DHCP service is the cause.

 If hotspot works but your router does not, focus on router DHCP settings, firmware, or interference.